box/box-python-sdk-gen/docs/tasks.md

 ## Update task

 Updates a task.
-This can be used to update a task&#x27;s configuration, or to update its completion state.
+This can be used to update a task's configuration, or to update its completion state.

 This operation is performed by calling function `update_task_by_id`.